itIsKappa/utils/frmtrnm/README.md

 | Library     | `gnu_getopt`   | —                                       |

-[^Delimiter]: The character with which the bad characters will be replaced
+[^Delimiter]: The character that replaces the bad characters
-[^BadCharacters]: The characters that will be replaced with the delimiter.
+[^BadCharacters]: The characters replaced by the delimiter